clri/olleh/README.md

 Caroline Roig-Irwin: clr2176@columbia.edu

-HOW TO COMPILE

-HOW TO EXECUTE COMPILER
+HOW TO COMPILE & EXECUTE COMPILER make clean make

 HOW TO RUN TEST SCRIPT
+./testall.sh
+Look at the results in testall.log.

 SYNTAX TO BE ADDED LATER